astropy/astropy/docs/modeling/functional_models.rst

 - :class:`~astropy.modeling.functional_models.Lorentz1D`

-- :class:`~astropy.modeling.functional_models.Multiply` model multiples by a
+- :class:`~astropy.modeling.functional_models.Multiply` model multiples the
-  factor and propagates units if the factor is a :class:`~astropy.units.Quantity`.
+  input x values by a factor and propagates units if the factor is a :class:`~astropy.units.Quantity`.

 - :class:`~astropy.modeling.functional_models.RedshiftScaleFactor` model
   multiples the input x values by a (1 + z) factor.